CORROBORATING WITNESS—MEL GIBSON

 Some viewers have assigned symbolic or prophetic meaning to events surrounding the film.

-Without endorsing those interpretations, do you have any comment for the court?
+Without endorsing those interpretations, do you have any comment?

 WITNESS